 Redrawing Elementary School Attendance Boundaries

-As part of the District's Building for Success Master Plan, elementary school attendance boundaries will shift with the start of the 2019-2020 school year and Stevenson School will close.
+As part of the District's Building for Success Master Plan, elementary school attendance boundaries shifted with the start of the 2019-2020 school year and Stevenson School closed.
 Check the map, review the FAQs below, and download a high resolution PDF of the new boundaries.

 Elementary Boundary Locator for the 2019-2020 School Year.